 In many cases persons received CDQ compensation QS in areas where they had not previously fished or had not been issued regular QS.
 The Council addressed this situation by adding provisions to make it easier for persons to sell their CDQ compensation QS.
-Normally, QS cannot be transferred across vessel categories; however, in this case, the "swapping" provisions allow the transfer of catcher vessel CDQ compensation QS across catcher vessel categories within a management area, upon first transfer, and under certain conditions.5
+Normally, QS cannot be transferred across vessel categories; however, in this case, the "swapping" provisions allow the transfer of catcher vessel CDQ compensation QS across catcher vessel categories within a management area, upon first transfer, and under certain conditions.57

 If a recipient of CDQ compensation QS held no other QS in the area on the date the CDQ compensation QS was issued, the catcher vessel CDQ compensation QS was unblocked and "swappable" to another catcher vessel upon the first transfer.
-Moreover, this "swappable" catcher vessel CDQ compensation QS can be used on any size catcher vessel until it is swapped or transferred.
+Moreover, this "swappable" catcher vessel CDQ compensation QS can be used on catcher vessels of any size category until it is swapped or transferred.
 These rules facilitate the transfer and use of CDQ compensation QS.

-If a person held other QS for the same area and catcher vessel category when their CDQ compensation QS was issued, the catcher vessel CDQ compensation QS was "unswappable," and was rolled into the person's other QS holding for the area.
-This summed holding became either blocked or unblocked, depending upon it's size.6
+If a person held other QS for the same area when their CDQ compensation QS was issued, their catcher vessel CDQ compensation QS was "unswappable," and was rolled into their other QS holding for the area.
+This summed holding became either blocked or unblocked, depending upon its size.58